joseph-a-levine/authoring/_older/february_2023.md

 - "Workhorse model of sticky prices"

-In week 1, I spent a few hours reading old Masters' theses in the Social Sciences Library; as I'll have to write one of these next year, I figured
+In week 1, I spent a few hours reading old Masters' theses in the Social Sciences Library; as I'll have to write one of these next year, it seemed appropriate to see where the bar is set.

 The first half of January was spent 2km above sea level.{% sidenote "denvspa-id" "All this time at altitude reminded me of one of my first consulting projects, for the Colorado Air and Space Port.
 At 5,500 feet above sea level, their slogan was: 'Launch Colorado: The First Mile Is Free'." %} Mexico City was a blast; the city is cheap enough and comfortable